A reader asks:

 TSPs and 401(k)s

-$18K is the initial contribution limit from an employee’s pay to a TSP or 401(k).* If you want to contribute more to the TSP then it has to be as part of a deployment to a combat zone (where your pay is also tax-exempt).
+The EDL is the typical contribution limit from an employee’s pay to a TSP or 401(k).* If you want to contribute more to the TSP then it has to be as part of a deployment to a combat zone (where your pay is also tax-exempt).
 If you want to contribute more to your 401(k) then the employer’s 401(k) plan has to permit after-tax contributions.
-(This is apparently rare, perhaps because of the employer’s extra expense to track the employee contributions.)
+(This is still relatively rare, perhaps because of the employer’s extra expense to track the employee contributions.)

-Summary of the contribution limits
+Summary of the Contribution Limits for 2021

 The first limit for Reserve/Guard members with civilian employers offering 401(k) accounts is:

-- $18K = total employee contributions between TSP & 401(k).
+- $19.5K = total employee contributions between TSP & 401(k).

 For any servicemember deployed to a combat zone and also having a 401(k) account from a civilian employer:

-- $53K = TSP (combat zone) + employee contributions to 401(k) accounts (up to $18K) + employer match.
+- $58K = TSP (up to $19.5K) + TSP (CZTE pay) + DoD BRS match + employee contributions to 401(k) accounts (included in $19.5K limit) + employer match.

 For any servicemember with a 401(k) plan that allows after-tax contributions, then:

-- $53K = TSP (up to $18K) + employee contributions to 401(k) accounts + employer match + employee after-tax contributions to 401(k).
+- $58K = TSP (up to $19.5K) + DoD BRS match + employee contributions to 401(k) accounts (included in $19.5K limit) + employer match + employee after-tax contributions to 401(k).

-Whether or not you contribute to a 401(k) or the TSP, you can always contribute up to $5500 of your earned income (or your spouse’s earned income) to your IRA.
+Whether or not you contribute to a 401(k) or the TSP, you can always contribute up to $6000 of your earned income (or your spouse’s earned income) to your IRA.
 If you’re over a certain income limit then the contribution to a traditional IRA might be non-deductible, and a different income limit might force you to contribute to a traditional IRA instead of a Roth IRA.
 But that has nothing to do with the TSP and 401(k) limits.
-IRS Publication 590 includes all the rules & limits for IRAs.
+IRS Publications 590a & 590b include all the rules & limits for IRAs.